Robinpig/Note/docs/CS/Algorithms/LSM.md

 In practice, most systems typically use 10 bits/key as a default configuration, which gives a 1% false positive rate.
 Since Bloom filters are very small and can often be cached in memory, the number of disk I/Os for point lookups is greatly reduced by their use.

+#### Data Placement

+Mutant optimizes the data placement of the LSM-tree on cloud storage.
+Cloud vendors often provide a variety of storage options with different performance characteristics and monetary costs.
+Given a monetary budget, it can be important to place SSTables on different storage devices properly to maximize system performance.
+Mutant solves this problem by monitoring the access frequency of each SSTable and finding a subset of SSTables to be placed in fast storage so that the total number of accesses to fast storage is maximized while the number of selected SSTables is bounded.
+This optimization problem is equivalent to a 0/1 knapsack problem, which is N/P hard, and can be approximated using a greedy algorithm.

 ### Secondary Indexing

 A given LSM-tree only provides a simple key-value interface.
 To support the efficient processing of queries on non-key attributes, secondary indexes must be maintained.
 One issue in this area is how to maintain a set of related secondary indexes efficiently with a small overhead on write performance.
 Various LSM-based secondary indexing structures and techniques have been designed and evaluated as well.

+#### Index Structures

+#### Index Maintenance

+A key challenge of maintaining LSM-based secondary indexes is handling updates.
+For a primary LSM-tree, an update can blindly add the new entry (with the identical key)into the memory component so that the old entry is automatically deleted.
+However, this mechanism does not work for a secondary index since a secondary key value can change during an update.
+Extra work must be performed to clean up obsolete entries from secondary indexes during updates.

+#### Statistics Collection

+Absalyamov et al. proposed a lightweight statistics collection framework for LSM-based systems.
+The basic idea is to integrate the task of statistics collection into the flush and merge operations to minimize the statistics maintenance overhead.
+During flush and merge operations, statistical synopses, such as histograms and wavelets, are created on-thefly and are sent back to the system catalog.
+Due to the multicomponent nature of LSM-trees, the system catalog stores multiple statistics for a dataset.
+To reduce the overhead during query optimization, mergeable statistics, such as equiwidth histograms, are merged beforehand.
+For statistics that are not mergeable, multiple synopses are kept to improve the accuracy of cardinality estimation.

+#### Distributed Indexing

 ## Links